PayGreen/api-green-node/README.md

 ```
 ### Authentication
 Login with your ids/tokens is required to access to our API Green.
 Accounts are created by PayGreen only.
-To create an Account, please email us at tech@PayGreen.fr to obtain your ids.
+To create an Account, please email us at tech@paygreen.fr to obtain your ids.
 You will be provided with an account id, a username (unique id) and a password.

 - Login with Account Informations
 The API Green uses an OAuth2 security scheme with a Token/Refresh Url.
 If you don't have any tokens yet, you need to make a first API Call using your username, password and account id.
 Use the `authentication.login()` method.
 If all informations provided are correct, the API response will contain an access token and a refresh token.